 It is taught that Śiva has many śaktis, since the great extent of [his] diversity encompasses cosmic powers (kalās), principles of reality (tattvas), and worlds (bhuvanas); phonemes, mantras, and words; [the divine acts of] creation, stasis, dissolution, concealment, grace, and more; as well as the Fourth state.
 All this is the unfolding of the many Powers of God. || 79

 My comm.: Abhinava here enumerates some of the fundamental categories of Tantrik Śaiva thought.
 The Sixfold Path of Reality, consisting of kalās, tattvas, worlds, and phonemes, mantras, and words, is discussed on pp. 164-5 of Tantra Illuminated.
 The Five Acts of God are discussed on pp. 111-123 of the same book; the Fourth State is found on p.
 179.

 So too the states of waking, dreaming, and deep sleep, and other [states] beyond them—all constitute the abundant mass of 'waves' of the infinite Freedom of that Lord. || 80

 The [Seven Perceivers, i.e.] the Mahāmantreśvaras, the Mantreśvaras, the Mantras, with Śiva at the head [of all them], and the Vijñānākalas, Pralayākalas, and Sakalas (embodied beings), are [also nothing but] all-pervading powers of Śiva alone. || 81 ||

-My comm.: The Seven Perceivers are covered in detail in chapter three of my forthcoming book, The Recognition Sūtras.
+My comm.: The Seven Perceivers are covered in detail in chapter three of my book The Recognition Sūtras.

 Translation of Tantrāloka continues in the next post, which spectacularly concludes Abhinava's discussion of 'the Nature of God' with a secret teaching from a lost Tantra.